September 10, 2018

 Policymakers have supported alternative-fuel funding mandates before, but in recent years they haven’t passed bills that benefit the NGV industry as directly as AB 2061 does.
-This weight-exemption rule, authored by Sen. Jim Frazier (D-Discovery Bay), allows a near-zero-emission or zero-emission vehicle to exceed California’s weight limits for heavy-duty trucks by as much as 2,000 pounds, allowing for the extra weight of natural gas fuel systems.
+This weight-exemption rule, authored by Assemblymember Jim Frazier (D-Discovery Bay), allows a near-zero-emission or zero-emission vehicle to exceed California’s weight limits for heavy-duty trucks by as much as 2,000 pounds, allowing for the extra weight of natural gas fuel systems.
 This means fleets no longer have to haul less freight—and take a hit to the bottom line—in order to switch to cleaner fuels.

 Some policymakers questioned allowing heavier trucks on the road; however, the conflict wasn’t enough to stall the bill.
 With its passage, California will join 27 other states in codifying the federal weight exemption for clean trucks.

 SB 1440 (author: Sen. Ben Hueso, D-San Diego) requires the CPUC to establish a state program for renewable natural gas procurement by July 1, 2019.
 The goal is for gas corporations to collectively procure 32 billion cubic feet of biomethane across California annually.

 “Although the Coalition didn’t take a position on this bill, we’re pleased to see the Legislature pass laws that support the alternative fuels industry and that may help strengthen the state’s transportation markets,” said Lawson, praising the Coalition for Renewable Natural Gas for its persistent advocacy for the bill.